Caloplaca stillicidiorum (Vahl) Lynge var. muscorum (A. Massal.)

 Synonyms: Caloplaca cerina var. muscorum (A. Massal.)
 Jatta; Caloplaca muscorum (A. Massal.)
 M. Choisy & Werner

 Description: Thallus crustose, lead grey to grey, thin to rather thick, more or less continuous or formed by small lobules, pale to dark grey.
-Apothecia frequent, lecanorine, rounded, sessile, strongly constricted, to almost substipitate, 0.5-1.7 mm across, with an orange-red to brown-orange, concave to mostly flat, pruinose or epruinose disc, a poorly evident, somewhat paler proper margin, and a thick, pale to dark grey, sometimes white-pruinose, entire thalline margin.
+Apothecia frequent, lecanorine, rounded, sessile, strongly constricted, to almost substipitate, 0.5-1.7 mm across, with a bright orange-red to brown-orange, concave to mostly flat, pruinose or epruinose disc, a poorly evident, somewhat paler proper margin, and a thick, pale to dark grey, sometimes white-pruinose, entire thalline margin.
 Epithecium orange-brown, K+ red; hymenium colourless, 70-80 μm high; paraphyses branched in upper part, the apical cells 3-6 μm thick; hypothecium colourless.
-Asci 8-spored, clavate, Teloschistes-type.
-Ascospores 1-septate, polarilocular, hyaline, ellipsoid, 11-15(-19) x (4-)6-8(-11) μm, the septum 4-7 μm thick.
+Asci 8-spored, clavate, functionally unitunicate, apically thickened with a broad internal beak, the inner part of apex and external cap I+ blue, Teloschistes-type.
+Ascospores 2-celled, polarilocular, hyaline, ellipsoid, 11-15(-19) x (4-)6-8(-11) μm, the equatorial thickening (“septum”) 4-7 μm.
 Photobiont chlorococcoid.
-Spot tests: thallus K- or K+ violet, C- or C+ violet, KC-, P-; disc of apothecia K+ red.
+Spot tests: thallus K- or K+ faintly violet (in section), C- or C+ violet, KC-, P-; disc of apothecia K+ red.
 Chemistry: thallus with the Sedifolia-grey pigment; disc of apothecia with parietin (major), fallacinal, emodin, teloschistin and parietinic acid (minor).

 Note: here I place populations growing on mosses and plant debris, below the subalpine belt and mostly in dry-continental areas, on basic siliceous substrata, with intensely orange apothecial discs.
 They represent an heterogeneouos assemblage of ecotypes whose taxonomy has not been clarified yet (Šoun & al. 2011).
 See also note on the previous entry.